Primis1/Obsidian-Vault/back-end/Deploy/Deployment.md

 ***
 #### Special values:
 1. #deployment - process of delivering the application from developing to production
+	1. Also can be called as: *"Running instance of the app"*
 #### To know:

 - Kinds of #deployment: